fraawlen/cassette/doc/spec.md

 a INCLUDE path1 path2
 -> not an inclusion because INCLUDE is not first, instead the sequence is now a resource definition with a resource namespace "a", resource name "INCLUDE", and assigned resource values "path_1" and "path_2"
 ```

 <div align="right">[ <a href="#toc">back to top</a> ]</div>

+### 2.5.
+Restricted Mode <a name="restrict-mode"></a>

+Because CCFG is an almost Turing-complete language, it can create execution loops with unknown resolution times.
+It can, therefore, hang.
+It is, however, protected from crashes.
+This is undesirable in some siturations.
+To answer that issue, CCFG provides a restricted execution mode, which, when enabled, will turn off all languages [functions](#functions).
+Ergo, in restricted mode, only resource definitions are valid sequences, and all substitutions are ignored.

+Three methods can enable restricted mode:

+- Inside the configuration source, with a [`RESTRICT`](#restrict) sequence.
+- With the environment variable `CCFG_RESTRICT`, any value is valid.
+- By the caller program, with `ccfg_restrict();`.

+<div align="right">[ <a href="#toc">back to top</a> ]</div>